mahyuddin/pharostesbed/README.txt

 This is the software used by the Proteus robots in the Pharos Mobile Computing Laboratory at UT.
+It is a version that uses the SyRen25A with the 9S12 MCU.

 The software is modularized into the following directories:

  - MCU: This is the code that runs on the 9S12 micro-controller.
 This is written in C.

- - MCU-SimonSays: This is the 9S12 MCU code for the Simon Says demo.

- - MCU-AutoInt: This is the 9S12 MCU code for the Autonomous Intersection demo.

  - ProteusDriver: This is the Player Driver that allows the Player middleware to communicate with the robot's MCU.
 The Player middleware provides basic access to robot sensors and actuators, e.g., movement